 Players guide a yellow, pie-shaped creature around a single maze, munching dots while avoiding four roaming ghosts.
 Four energizer dots are on the board, one in each corner.
 Eating one of these special dots will temporarily empower Pac-Man to turn the tables on the ghosts.
 Each time all the dots in a maze are eaten, play resumes with a fresh screen.
-Written by

 Brett Alan Weiss